 - Results from an independent consumer survey conducted on behalf of Brainstorm and the Mobile Marketing Association (MMA) reveal that the majority of users (74%) are happy to share our location based data with third parties.
 However, most (72%) believe that companies are not taking adequate steps to ensure the responsible use of location data and that further regulation.

-Indian Brands that have leveraged the location based advertising effectively
+Indian Brands that have leveraged location based advertising effectively

-OLX used hyper-location targeting to reach 2nd hand automobile & mobile markets using pin-codes.
+OLX used hyper-location targeting to reach 2nd hand automobile & mobile markets using pin codes.
 The users were targeted with personalized contextual overlay ads using network apps and mobile sites.
-The 6 weeks long campaign saw over 5, 00,000 unique users and cost per unique reach was 3 paise.
-The click to install app was 4 times more than other campaigns.
+The 6 weeks long campaign saw over 5, 00,000 unique users, and the cost per unique reach was 3 paise.
+The click-to-install app was 4 times more than other campaigns.
 60% of the install resulted in transactions.

-Bose wanted to reach a specific audience set to build awareness for its premium noise canceling earphones in key cities.
-Bose used location-based advertising to reach out to audience present within a 500-meter radius of all airports in India, users who visited 5-star hotels in the vicinity of airports and who lived in the top 10 percentile of residential areas.
+Bose wanted to reach a specific audience set to build awareness for its premium noise-canceling earphones in key cities.
+Bose used location-based advertising to reach out to audiences present within a 500-meter radius of all airports in India, users who visited 5-star hotels in the vicinity of airports, and who lived in the top 10 percentile of residential areas.
 The users were shown dynamic banners and landing pages based on their location.
 The campaign delivered over 5,000 clicks every day for Bose during the campaign duration.
 Read the detailed case study on the campaign here.